Academic Advising

 OSU academic advising reflects the institutional goal of providing "transformative education that is accessible to all learners."
 Our goals are to:

-3. Collaborate with students as they make meaning of their experiences, work to actualize their academic interests, and implement their educational plans.
+1. Collaborate with students as they make meaning of their experiences, work to actualize their academic interests, and implement their educational and career plans.

-6. Engage in ongoing assessment of student learning and our advising programs to assure the efficacy of our efforts.
+5. Engage in ongoing assessment of our advising practice, structure, and programs to assure the efficacy and improvement of our efforts.

-7. Work continuously on our competency as academic advisors and educators with regard to:
+6. Work continuously on our competency as academic advisors and educators, especially regarding:

 • inclusive and socially just practices